Suggested Entry

 The term "Suggested Entry" price can refer to an exact trade entry price (i.e., to a limit order), or it can state an "at the market price" (i.e., specify a market order).

-If the "Suggested Entry" price states "at the market", we will sell the option contracts after the signal is generated: - If a new signal was issued during trading hours and "Suggested Entry" price states "at the market", we will sell short at the market price right after the signal was generated.
+If the "Suggested Entry" price states "at the market", we will sell the option contracts after the signal is generated:

-As was mentioned above "Suggested Entry" price is set as a limit order and - if options contracts stated in the signals are traded above "Suggested Entry" price, we sell them short at the market price,
+As was mentioned above "Suggested Entry" price is set as a limit order and

 Please bear in mind that in each signal we state "Execute Period" were we identify the date and time until which signal is active.
 If a position was not initiated (a trade was not opened) in accordance to the "Suggested Entry" price until time stated in the "Execute Period" then this signal is cancelled.

-Question: Can I use your signals to trade options with expiration dates that differ from the one you suggest? - Yes, you may wish to trade options with different expiry dates.
-If you select a later expiry date, you will reduce your trading risk, but potentially also lower your return.
-Conversely, if you decide to trade an option that has an earlier expiration date than the one we stated, your trading risk will increase, but your potential profits might be higher.
+Yes, you may wish to trade options with different expiry dates.
+If you select a later expiry date, you will reduce your trading risk and lower margin requirements, but potentially also lower your return.
+Conversely, if you decide to trade an option that has an earlier expiration date than the one we stated, your trading risk will increase, but your potential profits might be higher, yet margin requirements will be higher as well.
 If you choose a different expiry date, you will have to adjust the "Suggested Entry" price.
 Unfortunately, there is no exact formula for calculating a new entry price because options with different expiry dates tend to have different implied volatilities.